 Schools offer safety, support and security to help refugee students adjust to life in Australia and participate successfully in education.
 Targeted support strategies are provided to assist refugee students in NSW public schools.

 Bullying of any kind is not acceptable in NSW schools.

 The NSW anti-bullying website brings together information and resources for teachers, students, parents and carers.
-It provides information related to online safety and what you can do if your child has been bullied, witnessed bullying or been involved in bullying.
+It helps to identify, prevent and respond effectively to student bullying, including online bullying.
+It provides information about online safety and what you can do if your child has been bullied, witnessed bullying or been involved in bullying.